75saladin/MusicDirs/README.md

   Final commit: ParseConfig takes one argument: the name of a config file in use/, with or without .txt extension, from which the music directories schema will be generated.
 Currently the schema will simply be printed.
-Still needed: a self-contained explanation.
-Probably a --use flag which will just contain this info.
 Next to tackle: delving into the music directories and comparing their contents.
 That won't be very useful (unless I have some albums that are missing tracks), but it will once I get into reading the tags and and operating based on that.